rseptcodes/To-do-list-timer/README.md

 └── README.md               # This file
 ```

-Yes, it's all in one file right now.
+Yep, it's all in one file right now.
 I'm planning to refactor into proper modules.

-# 🚀 Quick Start

-1. Clone or download the files
-2. Open index.html in a modern browser
-3. That's it!
-No build process, no dependencies

 # 🎮 How to Use